 - Drive delivery goals and scope of projects

 Gaining access to the Open Standard requires a license that protects all parties from copyright, patent, or liability issues.
 This is NOT the same as a commercial software license.
 No one approves the license – anyone who signs has access to the standard and related assets.

-All the code and components will be available on GitHub on 01/01/2020 and can be freely used under the permissive Apache 2.0 license, and tailored as necessary for specific use cases.
+All the code and components will be available on GitHub on 01/31/2020.
 Stay tuned